Category Archives: Strange cures

 1720: Tobacco and urine enema brings relief

-Tobacco was also considered an effective treatment for abdominal pain, gripe and bowel obstructions.
+Tobacco was also hailed as an effective treatment for abdominal pain, gripe and bowel obstructions.
 The 1720 pamphlet cites the case of a patient suffering “violent iliac passion” or “twisting of the guts”.
 He was cured of his sufferings after being given tobacco in an unusual fashion:

 “[The patient was given] a decoction of it in urine, for a clyster (enema)… After having, with much difficulty, injected the clyster, the patient was constantly rolled upon the floor for some considerable time, till he felt a strong motion for a stool, at which time there was a copious discharge of hard excrements and wind, to the sudden relief of the tormented patient and the joy of his despairing friends.”

-Later in the 1700s, William Buchan endorsed the use of tobacco as a laxative, though he preferred to apply it in the form of smoke, blown into the bowels with a pressure enema.
+Later in the 1700s, William Buchan endorsed the use of tobacco as a laxative, though he preferred to apply it as smoke, blown into the bowels with a pressure enema.
 Where medical help or specialist equipment was not available, Buchan advised readers that “the business may be done with a common tobacco pipe” – presumably one no longer used for smoking:

 “The bowl of the pipe must be filled with tobacco, well kindled, and after the small tube has been introduced into the fundament, the smoke may be forced up by blowing through a piece of paper full of holes, wrapped around the mouth of the pipe…”